All GLP-1 medications from licensed 503A pharmacies Browse Products

 You've probably heard that muscle weighs more than fat.
 That's technically incorrect (a pound is a pound.
 But muscle is denser than fat.
 The same weight of muscle takes up much less space than the same weight of fat.

 This means two people who weigh 180 pounds can look completely different.
 One might be lean and muscular at 18% body fat.
 The other might carry excess fat at 35% body fat.
 The scale treats them equally.
-Body fat percentage does not.
+Body fat percentage doesn't.

-During GLP-1 treatment, tracking body fat percentage reveals if you are losing fat, muscle, or both.
+During GLP-1 treatment, tracking body fat percentage reveals if you're losing fat, muscle, or both.
 Available evidence indicates that up to 25-40% of weight lost through calorie restriction alone can be lean tissue.
 With resistance training and adequate protein, you can reduce that significantly.

 Healthy body fat ranges vary by age and sex: